 And it was this work, by the Local Government Association, that played a vital part in the development of a ‘Cross-Channel Declaration on Shipping Incidents’ to reduce the risk of acute pollution events.
 Devon County Council took a lead role in helping secure the signatures of this declaration by many coastal authorities in England and France.

 ‘Declarations and changes in policy do not mean incidents like the MSC Napoli will not happen again, but the debate that followed means emergency services and local authorities are now better placed to respond quickly and with greater efficiency.
-The joint working today between members of the Local Resilience Forum are testimony to that cooperation and have been tested numerous times since with emergencies such as flooding,’ said Councillor Hart.
+The joint working today between members of the Local Resilience Forum is testimony to that cooperation and have been tested numerous times since with emergencies such as flooding,’ said Councillor Hart.

 ‘On the 10th anniversary, it is also a time to remember the many local volunteers who, alongside the local councils and agencies, worked hard to return this iconic stretch of coastline back to its former beauty for the enjoyment of everyone,’ he added.